hughrun/ephemetoot/docs/contributing.md

 - "handle IndexError when there are no toots in the timeline" ([bugfix](https://github.com/hughrun/ephemetoot/commit/92643271d53e00089a10bacd1795cfd50e030413))
 - "add support for archiving toots into JSON files" ([new feature](https://github.com/hughrun/ephemetoot/commit/c0d680258ff0fe141fbabcf14a60eee8994e8d18))

+## Pull requests should include tests (if you can) ⛳️

+We aim to have as close to full test coverage as possible: if you know how to write tests, please include them with your Pull Requests.
+Tests are run with `pytest`, which has [pretty good documentation](https://docs.pytest.org/en/latest/), so if you're new to `pytest` or new to testing, take a look at the docs.
+If you want to contribute a new fix or feature, but don't know how to rwite a test, you can also request assistance from a maintainer.

 ## Closing issues in pull requests 🏁

 When your pull request resolves an issue, you can optionally use [one of the magic words](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to automatically close the issue.
 An example of a longer commit messages that does this is [`Add --version flag`](https://github.com/hughrun/ephemetoot/commit/a1db933bbd6c03e633975463801e6c94f7b9e9fa).
 The pull request template includes wording for this so you just need to add the issue number.